GoogleCloudPlatform/cloud-image-tests/README.md

 }
 ```

+For tests that need to either skip a test case or modify its behavior based on
+the image it's running, you can use the `utils/exceptions` library to define
+them.
+You can refer to the implementation [here](https://github.com/GoogleCloudPlatform/cloud-image-tests/blob/main/utils/exceptions/exceptions.go)

 ### Testing features in compute beta API ###

 Tests that need to run against features in the beta API can do so by creating